 - Katharina Merz, Assistant, IDeA-Coordination

-- Leonie Mouret, Academic Staff, Cognitive Development
+- Leonie Mouret, Associated Researcher, Cognitive Development

 - Gabriele Naumann-Dietzsch, Assistant, Cognitive Development

-- Lea Nobbe, Doctoral Candidate, Individualised Interventions
+- Lea Nobbe, Associated Researcher, Individualised Interventions

-- Aamir Sajjad, Software Engineer, IDeA-Laboratories
+- Aamir Sajjad, Software Engineer, IDeA Labs

 - Mirijam Schaaf, M.Sc., Doctoral Candidate, Individualised Interventions